omairaslam/Clipboard-Monitor/clipboard_monitor/docs/MODULE_DEVELOPMENT.md

 # Module Development Guide

 This guide explains how to create custom modules for the Clipboard Monitor application.
+The module system has been enhanced with shared utilities, improved security, and comprehensive safety guidelines.

 ## Module Structure